jasp-stats/jaspMachineLearning/inst/help/mlClassificationBoosting.md

 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box, the variables that provide information about the target variable should be entered.
+- Features: In this box, the variables that provide information about the target variable should be entered.

 #### Tables
 - Confusion matrix: Displays a table that shows the observed classes against the predicted classes.
 Used to assess model accuracy.
 - Class proportions: Displays a table that shows the proportions of each class in the data set, training (and validaton), and test set.
 - Evaluation metrics: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
-- Relative influence: Shows the relative influence of the predictors.
+- Relative influence: Shows the relative influence of the features.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.